 Make them want that showing!

-You want to highlight your homes features and selling points which could be the greatest of interests to your targeted buyer!
+You want to highlight your home’s features and selling points which could be the greatest of interest to your targeted buyer!

 If your home is large and has 3-4 bedrooms, your targeted buyer probably has a family or another need for extra rooms.